techthevote/techthevote.github.io/faq.md

 ### How do I learn more or get more help?
 {: .question }

-Email us at [info@techforusa.org](mailto:info@techforusa.org) with thoughts or to join our partner Slack channel.
+Reach out to us at [info@techforusa.org](mailto:info@techforusa.org) or join us on Slack (see how on our _Resources_ page) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.

 ## Elections 101